asanchez75/europeana_shapes/shapes-edm/doc/shapes/README.md

 available.

 - **Better support for disjointness of properties:** It is possible to define that the range of two properties is disjoint using the sh:notEquals.
-> As an example, in EDM all SKOS relation properties should be disjoint, namely:
-> skos:broadMatch, skos:narrowMatch, skos:relatedMatch, skos:broader,
-> skos:narrower, skos:related, skos:exactMatch, skos:closeMatch.

 However, in case several properties must be disjoint amongst each other, it is necessary to create a sh:PropertyConstraint for each pair of properties, namely C(n,2).
 This could be simplified if sh:notEquals could be used more than once per sh:PropertyConstraint.
 Another option would be to define a function (ie. SHACL constraint template) at the level of a shape listing the properties that must be pairwise disjoint, which was the option that we adopted.
+> As an example, in EDM all SKOS relation properties should be disjoint, namely: skos:broadMatch, skos:narrowMatch, skos:relatedMatch, skos:broader, skos:narrower, skos:related, skos:exactMatch, skos:closeMatch.
+Below is the Shape
-Below is the Shape definition using the sh:ConstraintTemplate defined [here](library.md#DisjointConstraint).
+definition using the sh:ConstraintTemplate defined [here](library.md#DisjointConstraint).
 ```